DeathStar3/varicity-experiment/README.md

 	- The `Color packages` button display a tab similar to the part ③ where you can enter the name of a package or a class and a new color will be applied to the corresponding nodes.
 	- The `Show legend` button displays a legend to help you read the visualization.
 	- The `Display variants` button displays all the variants of variation points, including the ones not being variation points.
 Click again on the button to show only variation points.
-- ②: Here you can see the name and tag/commit ID of the project corresponding to the visualization being viewed, as well as the commit corresponding to the version of Symfinder that generated the visualization.
+- ②: Here you can see the name and tag/commit ID of the project corresponding to the visualization being viewed, as well as the commit corresponding to the version of symfinder that generated the visualization.
 - ③: In the `Package/class to filter` field, you can enter the name of a class or package that you want to filter on the visualization.
 When a filter is added, it is added to the list below.
 The cross on the right of each filter allows you to remove it.
 On the right of this field is a `Filter isolated nodes` button which, when activated, removes the nodes having no relationship from the visualization.
 Click again on the button to unfilter them.
 - ④: Displays metrics on the project concerning variation points and variants

-## Using Symfinder on your project
+## Using symfinder on your project

-### Symfinder configuration
+### symfinder configuration

 The application's settings are set up using a YAML file, called `symfinder.yaml`, that must be at the root of the project.
 Here is an example: